-- 1. Under the Articles the Corporation shall be responsible for: - the determination and periodic review of the educational character and mission of the College and for oversight of its activities\\; - publishing arrangements for obtaining the views of staff and students on the determination and periodic review of the educational character and mission of the College and the oversight of its activities; - the effective and efficient use of resources, the solvency of the College and the Corporation and for safeguarding their assets\\; - approving annual estimates of income and expenditure\\; - the appointment, grading, suspension, dismissal and determination of the pay and conditions of service of the holders of senior posts and the Clerk, including, where the Clerk is, or is to be appointed as, a member of staff, the Clerk's appointment, grading, suspension, dismissal and determination of pay in the capacity as a member of staff\\; - 1.6 approving a framework for the pay and conditions of service of all other staff; and - 1.7 The modification or revocation of the Instrument or Articles. - 2.
+Under the Articles the Corporation shall be responsible for:

+- (a) the determination and periodic review of the educational character and mission of the College and for oversight of its activities; - (b) publishing arrangements for obtaining the views of staff and students on the determination and periodic review of the educational character and mission of the College and the oversight of its activities; - (c) approving the quality strategy of the College; - (d) the effective and efficient use of resources, the solvency of the College and the Corporation and for safeguarding their assets; - (e) approving annual estimates of income and expenditure; - (f) the appointment, grading, suspension, dismissal and determination of the pay and conditions of service of the holders of senior posts and the Clerk, including, where the Clerk is, or is to be appointed as, a member of staff, the Clerk's appointment, grading, suspension, dismissal and determination of pay in the capacity as a member of staff; - (g) approving a framework for the pay and conditions of service of all other staff; and - (h) The modification or revocation of the Instrument or Articles.

 The Corporation may, from time to time, resolve to add other functions which must not be delegated to the list of "reserved" responsibilities.